Atlanta Product Liability Lawyers

 To learn more about filing a product liability claim pursuant to Georgia state law, contact product liability law firm Graham Scofield Injury Lawyers.

 Product Liability Compensation

 After you are hurt or you’ve lost a loved one due to a defective product, you are surely feeling overwhelmed.
 If you are the injured victim, you must concentrate on your medical care and recovery each day.
 If you lost a relative, you are grieving and trying to imagine your future without them.
 If that stress wasn’t enough, you are likely receiving lots of medical bills from your providers.
 A defective product accident can also be financially devastating if it puts you out of work for a long period or causes the loss of the breadwinner in the family.
-At Allen & Scofield Injury Lawyers, LLC, we understand that money is the last thing you want to worry about, but if you don’t take immediate steps to recover your losses, you might face the awful prospect of filing bankruptcy.
+At Graham Scofield Injury Lawyers, we understand that money is the last thing you want to worry about, but if you don’t take immediate steps to recover your losses, you might face the awful prospect of filing bankruptcy.
 Our product liability attorneys are here to help you fight to obtain compensation to cover your economic and non-economic damages.